andreibesleaga/universal-sql-vmm/README.md

 The microservice routes SQL queries to different backends based on the adapter specified in the request.
 Supported backends include:

-Relational Databases (e.g., SQLite, MySQL, PostgreSQL) using knex.
+- Relational Databases (e.g., SQLite, MySQL, PostgreSQL) using knex.
-Redis for key-value store emulation.
+- Redis for key-value store emulation.
-Kafka for publish-subscribe messaging with SQL-like operations.
+- Kafka for publish-subscribe messaging with SQL-like operations.
-Hedera Hashgraph for ledger-based SQL operations via smart contracts.
+- Hedera Hashgraph for ledger-based SQL operations via smart contracts.
-Hyperledger Fabric for distributed ledger operations using chaincode.
+- Hyperledger Fabric for distributed ledger operations using chaincode.

 2. Protocol Support
 The service supports multiple communication protocols:

-REST API: Accessible via HTTP endpoints.
+- REST API: Accessible via HTTP endpoints.
-gRPC: High-performance, secure communication with authentication via metadata.
+- gRPC: High-performance, secure communication with authentication via metadata.
-WebSockets: Real-time, bidirectional communication for SQL execution.
+- WebSockets: Real-time, bidirectional communication for SQL execution.
-MQTT: Lightweight messaging protocol for IoT and pub/sub applications.
+- MQTT: Lightweight messaging protocol for IoT and pub/sub applications.

 3. Security
-JWT Authentication: Ensures secure access to all interfaces (REST, gRPC, WebSocket, MQTT).
+- JWT Authentication: Ensures secure access to all interfaces (REST, gRPC, WebSocket, MQTT).
-Input Validation: Validates SQL queries and adapter specifications to prevent injection attacks.
+- Input Validation: Validates SQL queries and adapter specifications to prevent injection attacks.
-Rate Limiting: Limits the number of requests per client to prevent abuse.
+- Rate Limiting: Limits the number of requests per client to prevent abuse.
-Encryption: Option to use HTTPS/TLS for REST, gRPC, and WebSocket protocols.
+- Encryption: Option to use HTTPS/TLS for REST, gRPC, and WebSocket protocols.

 4. SQL Parsing
-node-sql-parser library for accurate parsing of SQL queries into structured Abstract Syntax Trees (AST).
+- Uses node-sql-parser library for accurate parsing of SQL queries into structured Abstract Syntax Trees (AST).
-Supports SQL operations:
+- Supports SQL operations (depending on backend adapter used):
-SELECT
+- SELECT
-INSERT
+- INSERT
-UPDATE
+- UPDATE
-DELETE
+- DELETE

 5. Logging and Monitoring
-Centralized logging with Winston for tracking requests, responses, and errors.
+- Centralized logging with Winston for tracking requests, responses, and errors.
-Separate log files for combined logs (combined.log) and errors (error.log).
+- Separate log files for combined logs (combined.log) and errors (error.log).

 6. Extensibility
-Modular architecture enables the addition of new adapters or backends with minimal effort.
+- Modular architecture enables the addition of new adapters or backends with minimal effort.
-Easily extendable to support additional SQL operations or protocols.
+- Easily extendable to support additional SQL operations or protocols.

 ### How It Works

-SQL Query Parsing:
+- SQL Query Parsing:
 SQL queries are parsed into AST using node-sql-parser.
 Extracted details include operation type (e.g., SELECT), target table, columns, values, and conditions.

-Routing:
+- Routing:
 Based on the specified adapter, the query is routed to the appropriate backend (e.g., database, Redis, Kafka, blockchain).

-Execution:
+- Execution:
 Each backend has its adapter implementing standard CRUD-like operations (SELECT, INSERT, UPDATE, DELETE).
 Response:

-The result is returned to the client in a consistent format.
+- The result is returned to the client in a consistent format.

 ### Use Cases
 1. Distributed SQL Operations